IAreKyleW00t/windows-tweaks/README.md

 Windows Tweaks
 ==============
 A small collection of useful scripts for optimizing, cleaning, and tweaking the Windows OS (XP and newer).
+:exclamation::exclamation: **WARNING**: These scripts *may* come up as false-positives by your AV. :exclamation::exclamation:

 **This repo is designed for inexperience users**.
 I will not be including unsafe or "dangerous" tweaks that may negatively effect the average user.
 Even with that said, it is still advised to **proceed with caution** -- I am not perfect; mistakes can happen.